San-Diego-Lions/constitution/constitution.md

 "Board" means the board of directors of the Club.

-"Club" means the San Diego Football Club Inc.
+"Club" means the San Diego Lions Australian Rules Football Club

 “Constitution” means this constitution.